khnshn/Experiencer/README.md

 ### Samsung Knox

-Samsung Knox License enables access to [Knox Configure](https://www.samsungknox.com/en/solutions/it-solutions/knox-configure) where creating profiles and assiging such profiles to watches can be handeled remotely and real time.
-Profiles are a conveniet way to install custom apps (e.g., Experiencer) and configure watches. e.g., enable/disable device features, registering specific networks, restricting users to change settings, etc.
+Samsung Knox License enables access to [Knox Configure](https://www.samsungknox.com/en/solutions/it-solutions/knox-configure) where creating profiles and assiging such profiles to watches can be handeled remotely and in real time.
+Profiles are a conveniet way to install custom apps (e.g., Experiencer) and configure watches. i.e., enable/disable device features, manage network connection, restrict users to change settings, etc.

 ### Built with